A list from lived experience

 - Don’t be afraid to make accessibility requests (wheelchairs etc) even if you feel like you CAN do something, it’s better to rest, as it’s easy to overdo it by accident.

 - See if you are eligable for any disability benefits from the government/social care from the local council –> this can be a pain in the ass to organise tho.

 - A sunflower lanyard if you need help out and about.

 Accessibility & Accomodations for work:

-- It is likely you will be able to do much less than you could/would like to. f you have long COVID, it’s likely you are the kind of person to overwork anyway.
-Now is the time to learn not to lean on productivity as a coping mechanism (he says, typing out this fuckin list – don’t do as I do LOL).
-Most people don’t get paid fairly, see your decrease in productivity as a form of achieving fair compensation.
+- It is likely you will be able to do much less than you could/would like to.
+Now is the time to learn not to lean on productivity as a coping mechanism.
+Reduce work as much as you can afford to.

-- Take options to work on home when at all possible.
+- Take options to work at home when at all possible.

 - If you can, get access to ergonomic furniture like a chair, mouse, small keyboard and a footrest.

 - Warn people about your brainfog in your email signature, use out of office liberally if you can.
 I don’t know if it makes a difference, but it’s worth a punt.